-Many topical analysis techniques have been developed, e.g., latent semantic analysis, probabilistic LSA, NMF, LDA, etc.

-Latent Dirichlet Allocation (LDA) (Blei, Ng, and Jordan, 2003) models documents using a latent topic layer.
-In LDA, for each document d, a multinomial distribution $\theta_d$ over topics is first sampled from a Dirichlet distribution with parameter $\alpha$ .
-Second, for each word $w{di}$ , a topic $z{di}$ is chosen from this topic distribution.
-Finally, the word $w{di}$ is generated from a topic-specific multinomial distribution $\varphi{zdi}$ .
+Many topical analysis techniques have been developed, e.g., latent semantic analysis, proba-bilistic LSA, NMF, and LDA.
+Latent Dirichlet Allocation (LDA) (Blei, Ng, & Jordan, 2003) models documents using a latent topic layer.
+In LDA, for each document d, a multinomial distribution θ_d over topics first is sampled from a Dirichlet distribution with parameter α .
+Second, for each word w{di} , a topic z{di} is chosen from this topic distribution.
+Finally, the word w{di} is generated from a topic-specific multinomial distribution φ{zdi} .
 Accordingly, the generating probability of word w from document d is: